Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Testing multiplayer

-In order to see the multiplayer functionality in action we can either run multiple instances of the game locally on our computer or choose to connect to a friend over the internet.
+In order to see the multiplayer functionality in action we can either run multiple instances of the game locally on your computer, using either ParrelSync or builds or choose to connect to a friend over the internet.
+See [how to test](https://docs-multiplayer.unity3d.com/docs/develop/tutorials/testing/testing_locally) for more info.

 ---------------
-**Local multiplayer setup**
+** Local multiplayer setup**

 First we need to build an executable.

-To build an executable  press _File/Build Settings_ in the menu bar, and then press **Build**.
+To build an executable, press _File/Build Settings_ in the menu bar, and then press **Build**.
 ![](Documentation/Images/BuildProject.png)

 Once the build has completed you can launch several instances of the built executable in order to both host and join a game.